S/4 HANA Migration and SAP WM

 The warehouse management tool WM which is already common to you from the actual SAP ERP system is also available in S/4 HANA.
 But it is on the so-called “Compatibility Scope Matrix for SAP S/4 HANA On-Premise” which you can have a look at in the OSS-Note 2269324.
 For all functionalities named there, the right of use expires on 31.12.2025.
 That means that not only the support is going to end but also that WM must not be used anymore in S/4 HANA after 2025.

 At the end of June 2019, SAP modified its licensing strategy once again.
 Under the name "Stock Room Management", part of the WM functionalities will remain available after 2025.
 However, this module will not be further developed.
-You can read more details and omitted functionalities in this SAP blog post.
+More details and information about functionalities that will be omitted you can read here.

 SAP calls the Extended Warehouse Management (EWM) as target architecture which is available in different versions in S/4 HANA.
 You can differentiate between a decentral EWM which runs on a separate system and the Embedded EWM which has been integrated into S/4 HANA since release 1610.
 If for performance reasons, decentralized EWM was still used in SAP ERP, this is at least partly offset by the use of the powerful HANA database.
 Still, there can be some good reasons for choosing a decentralized EWM such as being able to connect several ERP-Systems to a single EWM (recommended for warehouse service providers) or separating ERP and warehouse management for security reasons.
 But you have to be aware that you pay for the effort of the interface.
 So if the decision is made to use a decentralized EWM, there are two options: SAP EWM 9.5 and the now more powerful "Decentralized EWM under SAP S/4HANA".
 Since the differences between these two options would go beyond the scope of this article, please refer to OSS note 2840129.